What is a gap year?

 Where should I go for a gap year after high school?

-When deciding where to go on a gap year, the key is to ask yourself what is the most important to you.
-The best gap year programs before college will fit those requirements.
+When deciding where to go on a gap year, the key is to ask yourself what experiences are the most important to you.
+Do you want to use your time volunteering, immersing yourself in a new culture, defining your purpose, or developing yourself academically?
+The best gap year programs before college will fit your individual goals and aspirations.

-Can you still get scholarships if you take a gap year?
+Can you still get college scholarships or financial aid if you take a gap year?

 EXPERIENCE A DAY IN THE LIFE OF